EPISODE 1

 Michelle: Yeah.
 And I got to experience the country, north to south, for sure.
 And that’s what I wanted, and it was like, “I’m not going to have any time to do anything spontaneous if I have a time pressure on the bike.
 I’m gonna have less experiences this way than I would if I changed plans right now.”
 It’s okay if I change my plans, my choice, and it’s okay if I change my plans because circumstances dictate that I have to change my plans.
 Feeling really happy that I continued to do that.
 I had an amazing, amazing time, met amazing people – like yourself – and was sad to leave, wanted to keep going.

-Gabriel: It’s a special place for sure, and I’m also sure we’ll be back sometime.
+Gabriel: And I’m also sure we’ll be back sometime.

 Michelle: Yeah, I would love to go back.